ovh/docs/pages/network/vrack_services/global/v5-en.md

 There are 3 main components to setting up this configuration:

 1.&nbsp;<ins>vRack Service</ins>
 The vRack Services product is the main component of your configuration and must be activated in a selected region and associated with a vRack.
-The selected region must match the location of your Managed Service.
-The Managed Service will be available from the selected region and will be accessible to all servers connected to the vRack, regardless of the region.
+The selected region must match the location of your managed service.
+The managed service will be available from the selected region and will be accessible to all servers connected to the vRack, regardless of the region.

 2.&nbsp;<ins>Subnet</ins>
 The vRack Services product uses the concept of a subnet to define a range of private IP addresses that can be used to communicate with managed services.
 Generally speaking, subnets divide a larger network into segments, each with a specific range of IP addresses.
 This logical division allows for efficient management of resources and traffic flow within your network.

 3.&nbsp;<ins>Service Endpoint</ins>
-The Service Endpoint is your access point to the Managed Service.
+The Service Endpoint is your access point to the managed service.
 It is associated with a subnet and has one or more automatically assigned private IP addresses.

 ## Instructions
 There are 3 steps to configuring a Service Endpoint:
-1. Enable and configure vRack services
+1. Activate and configure vRack services
 2. Create a subnet and address range for the managed services
 3. Create the Service Endpoint